timeparity/sms-sharepoint-twilio/README.md

 <i class="icon-help-circled"></i> About
 -------------

 SMS Gateway Connector is SharePoint Add-in available in Microsoft SharePoint Store, that allows easy SMS integration of Twilio  into SharePoint Site.
-With mimimal configuration, the add-in provisions a SharePoint List which is used to Send SMS request, and another SharePoint List which supports incoming SMS.
-This repository intends to achieve a community driven repository of implementations extensions and samples of the Add-in.
+The add-in provisions a SharePoint List which is used to Send SMS request, and another SharePoint List which supports incoming SMS.
+The Add-in already support outgoing and incoming sms by now  This repository intends to achieve a community driven repository of implementations extensions and samples of the Add-in.

 •	Official Website: https://timeparity.com/sms-sharepoint-gateway?view=git